codefellows/setup-guide/code-301/3-code-challenges.md

 1. `cd` into the new repo in your terminal
 1. Execute the following command in the new repo directory, which will setup your DS&A folders:
    - `bash <(curl -s https://raw.githubusercontent.com/codefellows/setup-guide/master/code-301/code-challenges/bin/dsa.sh)`
 1. When it's done, verify that things are working properly by running a test.
-Enter this command:
+Enter these commands:
+   - `cd javascript`
    - `npm test`
    - You should see a message like the following, indicating that things are setup properly and tests are passing